External Ids for APOA1 Gene

 Previous GeneCards Identifiers for APOA1 Gene

 This gene encodes apolipoprotein A-I, which is the major protein component of high density lipoprotein (HDL) in plasma.
-The protein promotes cholesterol efflux from tissues to the liver for excretion, and it is a cofactor for lecithin cholesterolacyltransferase (LCAT) which is responsible for the formation of most plasma cholesteryl esters.
+The encoded preproprotein is proteolytically processed to generate the mature protein, which promotes cholesterol efflux from tissues to the liver for excretion, and is a cofactor for lecithin cholesterolacyltransferase (LCAT), an enzyme responsible for the formation of most plasma cholesteryl esters.
 This gene is closely linked with two other apolipoprotein genes on chromosome 11.
-Defects in this gene are associated with HDL deficiencies, including Tangier disease, and with systemic non-neuropathic amyloidosis. [provided by RefSeq, Jul 2008]
+Defects in this gene are associated with HDL deficiencies, including Tangier disease, and with systemic non-neuropathic amyloidosis.
+Alternative splicing results in multiple transcript variants, at least one of which encodes a preproprotein. [provided by RefSeq, Dec 2015]

 GeneCards Summary for APOA1 Gene

-APOA1 (Apolipoprotein A-I) is a Protein Coding gene.
-Diseases associated with APOA1 include apolipoprotein a-i deficiency and aapoai amyloidosis.
-Among its related pathways are Signaling by GPCR and Hemostasis.
+APOA1 (Apolipoprotein A1) is a Protein Coding gene.
+Diseases associated with APOA1 include amyloidosis, familial visceral and hypoalphalipoproteinemia.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include identical protein binding and lipid binding.
 An important paralog of this gene is APOA4.

 UniProtKB/Swiss-Prot for APOA1 Gene

 Participates in the reverse transport of cholesterol from tissues to the liver for excretion by promoting cholesterol efflux from tissues and by acting as a cofactor for the lecithin cholesterol acyltransferase (LCAT).
 As part of the SPAP complex, activates spermatozoa motility.